 Prakhar - an engineer by degree entrepreneur by heart co-founded Youth Alliance in 2011 as he began to see youth as a powerful resource pool.
 A strong believer in the idea of empathetic leadership, he currently bring his rich leadership understanding in Team Development, Fund-raising, Alumni Support and Program Facilitation.
 He makes his work fun for himself and people around him.
 Conversations over coffee is his food for thought.
 Earlier, he has been a Teach For India Fellow.

 Shashank, a graduate from Hindu College has worked with Youth Alliance since the initial years in various roles, nurturing himself into a skilled facilitator who leads the conversations by curiosity.
-He currently looks after Program Design, Organisational Processes and Facilitation in the organisation.
+He currently leads the organisation looking fund-raising, strategy and team development.
 Drawn by mountains and nature, he is passionate to understand ecology and economics and is in the journey to explore community living, sustainable economics and moral leadership and brings in a high commitment to living the values that Youth Alliance represents.
 His curious questions comes as good company as they make you churn and laugh at the same time.
 He is also an Acumen Fellow

 Tejal holds the chords of Youth Alliance from Mumbai.
 She primarily engages in program design, facilitation and documentation.
 Earlier she co-founded Ashiyana - a project that runs in Closed Institutions in Mumbai and has been associated with organisations like GiveIndia and Don Bosco in the past.
 Currently she also engages by developing and facilitating processes with young people and adults through various academic institutions, NGOs and Social Enterprises as a freelance professional.
 These include Tata Institute of Social Sciences, Seeds of Awareness, Blue Ribbon Movement and cBalance.